sruusk/sruusk/README.md

 Here are some of my notable projects:

 - **[CS:GO Finder](https://csgofinder.eu)**: A search engine for linked third party matchmaking accounts.
-- **AI-Chat**: An OpenAI powered chat platform with custom Shopify integrations.
+- **AI-Chat**: OpenAI powered chat platform with custom Shopify integrations for a client company.
-- **Internal Form System**: An internal electronic form system for a company.
+- **Internal Form System**: An internal electronic custom form system for a company.

 Feel free to explore my repositories and reach out if you have any questions or collaboration ideas!